openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

         ;

-A compile-time error occurs if the type of an expression is neither an *array* nor *string*.
+A compile-time error occurs if the type of an expression is not *array* or *string*.

+.. or class implementing *Iterable*.

 The execution of the ``for-of`` loop starts with the evaluation of ``expression``.
-If the evaluation is successful, then the resultant *string* or *array* is used for loop iterations (execution of the ``statement``).
+If the evaluation is successful, then the resultant *string* or *array*

+.. or class which implements *Iterable*

+is used for loop iterations (execution of the ``statement``).
 On each iteration, *forVariable* is set to successive elements of the *array* or *string*.

+.. or result of class iterator advancing.

 .. index::
    compile-time error